-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City and County of San Francisco (the "City") in connection with the issuance of its \$232,075,000 aggregate principal amount of City and County of San Francisco General Obligation Refunding Bonds, Series 2008-R1 and its \$39,320,000 aggregate principal amount of City and County of San Francisco Taxable General Obligation Refunding Bonds, Series 2008-R2 (collectively, the "Bonds").
-The Bonds are authorized pursuant to Resolution No. 272-04 (the "Resolution"), adopted by the Board of Supervisors of the City (the "Board") on May 11, 2004 and duly approved by the Mayor of the City (the "Mayor") on May 13, 2004.
-The Bonds are issued pursuant to the Government Code of the State of California and the Charter of the City, and pursuant to a Declaration of Trust executed by the Treasurer of the City as of May 1, 2008.
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the City and County of San Francisco (the "City") in connection with the issuance of the bonds captioned above (the "Bonds").
+The Bonds are issued pursuant to Resolution No. 342-08 and Resolution No. 343-08 (collectively, the "Resolution"), adopted by the Board of Supervisors of the City on July 29, 2008 and duly approved by the Mayor of the City on August 5, 2008.
 The City covenants and agrees as follows: